csarron/website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research scientist at Apple AIML.
-My research interests include efficient NLP, mobile computing, and ML systems.
-I have focused on building efficient and practical NLP systems for both edge devices and the cloud, such as on-device (visual) question answering and faster Transformer models.
+I am a research scientist at Apple System Intelligence and Machine Learning (SIML) group.
+My current focus is to develop high quality ML systems and applications that are optimized for scalability and efficiency.
+In the past, I built efficient and practical NLP systems for both edge devices and the cloud, such as on-device (visual) question answering and faster Transformer models.

 Previously, I was a postdoc in the [UW NLP group](https://www.cs.washington.edu/research/nlp) at the University of Washington where I won the [postdoc research award](https://www.cs.washington.edu/academics/postdoc/research-awards/recipients) twice.
 I hold a Ph.D. degree in computer science at [Stony Brook University](https://www.cs.stonybrook.edu/).
 I was a recipient of the [Catacosinos Fellowship](https://www.cs.stonybrook.edu/about-us/News/Funding-Doctoral-Research-Catacosinos-Fellowship-Awardees-2021) at Stony Brook University and a [Rising Star in Data Science](https://datascience.uchicago.edu/research/postdoctoral-programs/rising-stars/2021/) at the University of Chicago.